FlowAppPlatform/flow-text-component/docs/Search.md

 #### Conclusion

-This is a sample use of the Flow Text Contains component.
+This is a sample use of the Flow Text Search component.
 Check the [docs](./../docs/) on how to use other components